One- and two-particle spectral gap identities for the symmetric inclusion process and related models: Proof of Theorem

 for type {\bf (S)}.
 They both yield a unique triple $(\ell,m,\sigma)$.
 Therefore, we conclude that {\bf (Case 2.II)} gives rise to at most \textit{two} overlaps.

 \item {\bf (Case 2.III)} $\eta \to \eta-\delta_z + \delta_w$ belongs to type {\bf [III]}:

 As done in {\bf (Case 2.II)}, we fix $x_{s'} , \dots , x_{s-1} , x_s , \dots , x_{s''}$ on which this {\bf [III]}-mechanism takes place.
-A forward jump in type {\bf [III]} is of one of the following three types: initial distribution of $i \in \bbr{1}{\widetilde{m}}$ particles $x_{s'} \to x_{s'+1}$ (downward arrows in Figure \ref{fig3}), movement of $i$ particles in the bulk (bold arrows in the left part of Figure \ref{fig3}), or the single particle jump $x_{s''-1} \to x_{s''}$ (horizontal arrows in the middle part of Figure \ref{fig3}).
+A forward jump in type {\bf [III]} is of one of the following three types: initial distribution of $i \in \bbr{1}{\widetilde{m}}$ particles $x_{s'} \to x_{s'+1}$ (downward arrows in Figure \ref{fig3}), movement of $i$ particles in the bulk (\sk{double horizontal} arrows in the left \sk{half} of Figure \ref{fig3}), or the single particle jump $x_{s''-1} \to x_{s''}$ (\sk{single} horizontal arrows in the middle part of Figure \ref{fig3}).
 Each type determines a triple $(\ell,m,\sigma)$ uniquely, as thoroughly explained in {\bf (Case 2.II)}.
 Thus, we omit the details here and conclude that no more than \textit{three} overlaps are possible in {\bf (Case 2.III)}.

 \end{itemize} Collecting these three subcases, {\bf (Case 2)} admits at most \textit{six} overlaps.

 {\bf (Case 3)} There exists $s\in \bbr{1}{t}$ for which $( x_{s-1},x_s )= (w,z)$:

 The analysis in this third case is almost identical to the one done in {\bf (Case 2)}.
 Thus, we choose not to repeat the tedious computations and record here that, also in this case, at most \textit{six} overlaps are possible in {\bf (Case 3)}.